-Also for consideration are a range of opportunities which may be appealing to some pediatric hematology/oncologists that often present at later stages in one's career.
-These are administrative leadership roles such as division chiefs, department chairs, and deans, while some become may wish to pursue medical education and become Fellowship Program Directors or other roles within the university.
+Also for consideration are a range of opportunities which may be appealing to some pediatric hematology/oncologists.
+These are administrative leadershiproles such as division chiefs, department chairs, and deans, while some may wish to pursue medical education and become Fellowship Program Directors or other roles within the university.
+Of note, increasingly, divisions without academic centers require some faculty member support in doing quality improvement and patient safety work - which can be a niche that you can acquire some skills in.
+Being a part of an academic institution can also include scholarly work that touch on various parts of the medical field that are not directly linked to your own patient care as a peds hem/onc doc such as healthy equity scholarship, faculty development, undergraduate medical education, and other systems-based healthcare improvement work.
 Depending on the location, others may pursue the private practice of Pediatric Hematology/Oncology or are employed by pharmaceutical and biotechnology firms and serve in a myriad of roles.